-What happens when you own a domain name trademarked by someone else, and that someone wants it back?
-Do you have to give it up?
+What happens when you own a domain name trademarked by someone else, and s/he wants it back?
+Must you give it up?
 Can you demand money for the prized URL?

-We’ll answer these questions by reviewing a domain name trademark law case involving the WWE and an Internet entrepreneur.
+We’ll answer these questions by reviewing a domain trademark case involving the WWE and an Internet entrepreneur.

 WWE: A Brief History of Intellectual Property Disputes

-World Wrestling Entertainment, Inc. (WWE) has a few intellectual property scuffles under its gaudy belt.
+World Wrestling Entertainment, Inc. (WWE) has a pair of intellectual property lawsuit notches on its gaudy belt.

 - In 2002, the organization locked horns with World Wild Fund over the “WWF” acronym, and lost.

 - In 2007, the WWE entrusted a domain trademark claim to an arbitration panel, and won.

 The WWE’s Domain Name Trademark Law Smackdown